Taliban propaganda

 located in Pakistan and overseen by ISI", including the magazines Al Somood, In Fight, Shahamat, Elhan, Murchal, the monthly pamphlet Srak and media studios and video production facilities of Alemarah, al Hijirat and Mana-ul Jihad.
 It was often alleged that there has been a great deal of help coming from the Pakistan's ISI (Inter–State Services).
 After the Fall of Kabul in August 2021, the Taliban have introduced a new propaganda in Afghanistan.

 Background

-A primary focus in the Taliban's media message is the history of wars between Christians and Muslims.
-The Taliban emphasize religious and cultural differences between the West and the East, the idea of the clash of civilizations, denounce the West as oppressive against Islam, call the War on Terror a War against Islam, and condemn the international forces as "occupiers and invaders."
-They portray the government of Afghanistan as its puppet, and the reconstruction works as "efforts of Christianizing Afghanistan," by using civilian casualties of air strikes and media reports of prisoners' abuses and mistreatment in their favor.

 Post-9/11

 Early Taliban post-December 2001 media efforts were limited and cautious, reflecting the precarious nature of their position.
 The first media spokesman appointed after the collapse of the regime was Abdul Latif Hakimi.
 When Pakistani authorities arrested Hakimi on 4 October 2005, he was replaced by as many as three successors.
 One of these new spokesmen, Muhammad Hanif, was himself arrested in January 2007.
 The main aim of Taliban media activities during this time was to publicize, in an often exaggerated fashion, Taliban operations undertaken in Afghanistan.
 This was achieved mainly through contact with Pakistani or international press, usually through radio, telephone or newspapers.